Day of triumph turned to day of tragedy for honor student

 “She was just so driven.
 She was definitely special.
 She was going to be something, she was going to be something very, very special,” Rodríguez said.

-Jacklyn Cazares hadn’t yet reached her 10th birthday, but she was already a tough-minded “firecracker” who wanted to help people in need, her father said.
+Jacklyn Cazares, who would have turned 10 on June 10, was a tough-minded “firecracker” who wanted to help people in need, her father said.
 Jacklyn and her second cousin, Annabelle Rodriguez, were especially tight with three other classmates at Robb Elementary School.

 “They are all gone now,” Javier Cazares said.
 “All her little best friends were killed too.”

-Note: This story has been corrected to show Lexi’s last name is Rubio, not Aniyah.